erinrkahn/final_project/README.md

 - **Splitting into Training and Testing Sets**
   -  For the model, we decided to use a traditional split of inputting **75%** of the data into the training set and **25%** of the data into the testing set.
-  -  This split was also possible due to the fact that the compiled, merged data set is very large, and thus there would be plenty of data to be tested on for a 25% split.
+  -  This split was also possible since the compiled, merged data set is very large, and thus there would be plenty of data to be tested on for a 25% split.

 - **Model Choice**
   - As previously mentioned, we decided upon using a deep learning neural network because it would be able to figure out complex relationships between seemingly disparate variables that a simpler logistic regression model may not be able to perform.